hernantz/blog/content/open-tabs-buffer-overflow.md

 * Limit the number of browser tabs with a plugin.
 * Use a read-it-later diggesting tool (like [Pocket][2]), which also removes the comments and ads cutter from your read.

+## Update 2016-03-29

+So far my biggest improvements have come from the read-it-later solution, mainly because I can tag articles to easily find later like: `server` (for server setup and sysadmin tasks), `python`, `uix` (for ui/ux), `management` (everything related to managing projects/people), among others.
+The hardest part here is to remember that you once saved something interesting for later read.

+The other improvement has been to stop using the desktop to browse twitter.
+Instead I force myself to read it on a tablet, which is not so distracting and at the same time helps with the *triage process* since it is somewhat cumbersome to multitask on it.

 [1]: http://en.wikipedia.org/wiki/Triage "Triage mode"
 [2]: http://getpocket.com/